sez11a/liferay-docs/guidelines/working-with-github-in-browser.markdown

 ## Sign Up for GitHub

-In order to manipulate the liferay-docs project and receive updates from contributers, you need to become a member of GitHub.
+In order to manipulate the liferay-docs project and receive updates from contributors, you need to become a member of GitHub.

 Becoming a member of GitHub allows you to *fork* repositories to your own account so that you can manipulate them as you wish.
 You'll be able to receive